The online application for September 2014 is open, the application deadline is January 15, 2014.

 The Graduate Scholarship Committee of the University of Calgary awards a number of scholarships and fellowships.
 Detailed information on all these awards is available in Graduate Studies Awards Database.
 The deadline for application for most of these scholarships is February 1.
 No graduate student award will be made to anyone other than a full-time student.
 Please also view the Awards & Scholarships page on the FGS website.

-The Department has a policy of providing funding to MFA students in their first two years of study.
+The Division has a policy of providing funding (minimum of $8000 per year) to MFA students in their first two years of study.
 In the past three years this funding has ranged between $12000 and $16000 yearly, in the form of GATs, GANTs and FGSS scholarships.
-Several MFA students have been successful in grant and award competitions, with one student in each of the past three years receiving a SSHRC fellowship ($17,500) and others receiving the Queen Elizabeth Scholarship (just over $10,000).
+Several MFA students have been successful in grant and award competitions, with at least one student in each of the past three years receiving a SSHRC fellowship ($17,500) and others receiving the Queen Elizabeth Scholarship (just over $10,000).

 Graduate students are responsible for the following fees (per year).
 Details are available from the Graduate Studies Calendar.

-International students in the Department of Drama are eligible for visa differential funding.
+International students in the Division of Drama are eligible for partical visa differential funding.

-The Department welcomes applications from qualified students outside of Canada.
-Applicants whose first language is not English must submit the results of the Test of English as a Foreign Language (TOEFL) exam.
+The Division welcomes applications from qualified students outside of Canada.
+Applicants whose first language is not English must submit the results of the Test of English as a Foreign Language (TOEFL) exam or another exam as listed on the English Language Proficiency page.